 The Audit, Risk and Compliance Committee, under the chairmanship of a non-executive Director, meets at least four times per year to review and oversee the effectiveness of the AICL risk management framework and its application.
-It is independent of AICL's senior management, has a representative of Saga plc as a member (the Saga plc Chief Financial Officer) and reports independently to the Saga plc Audit Committee.
+It is independent of AICL's senior management, has a representative of Saga plc as a member (the Saga plc Chief Financial Officer) and the Chair of the Audit, Risk and Compliance Committee maintains regular dialogue with the Chair of the Saga plc Audit Committee.